siongui/userpages/content/articles/2012/05/24/python-xml-dom-minidom-howto-1%en.rst

     <?xml version="1.0" ?><html/>

-In the next post, we will show how to add a text node to the root element.
+In the `next post <{filename}python-xml-dom-minidom-howto-2%en.rst>`_, we will show how to add a text node to the root element.